-Read on to discover the potential benefits as well as the pitfalls of equity release.
+Read on to discover their potential assets, as well as the downside of equity release.

-Before we share the tips below, here is a short video that sets out some of the pros and the pitfalls of equity release.
-We do recommend that you watch this as whilst there are many advantages, there are disadvantages to equity release that you should consider.
+Before we share the tips below, here is a short video that sets out some of the pros and the cons of releasing equity.
+We do recommend that you watch this as whilst there are many advantages, there are disadvantages that you should consider.

 Here is a video outlining the pros and cons of equity release.